huaweicloud/terraform-provider-huaweicloud/docs/resources/drs_job.md

   <br/>4.
 It's only for synchronization from **MySQL** to **MySQL**, migration from **Redis** to **GeminiDB Redis**,
        migration from cluster **Redis** to **GeminiDB Redis**, and synchronization from **Oracle** to **GaussDB Distributed**.

+* `master_az` - (Optional, String, ForceNew) Specifies the AZ where the primary task is located.

+* `slave_az` - (Optional, String, ForceNew) Specifies the AZ where the standby task is located.

+  -> It takes effect when both `master_az` and `slave_az` are specified.
+Only MySQL and gaussdbv5ha-to-kafka scenarios are supported.

 * `charging_mode` - (Optional, String, ForceNew) Specifies the billing mode of the job.
   The valid values are **prePaid** and **postPaid**.
 Defaults to **postPaid**.
   When `type` is **sync** or **cloudDataGuard**, **prePaid** is valid.